Why is the Prime Minister Smirking?

 I have been observing him for a while now, and not only do I wonder, but uncomfortably so…

 Why does he smirk and break out laughing?
-What agreement has he reached, what good news has he received that makes him so cheerful, carefree, and happy that even those near him seem to wonder in a restrained yet obvious way?
+What good news has he received that makes him so cheerful, carefree, and happy that even those near him seem to wonder in a restrained yet obvious way?

 And this has not happened just once, as that certainly would not have been noteworthy.
 Lately, it happens whenever he is abroad.